Graduate/Law School Housing

 The Holmes Grad/Law pod has common study space, and a kitchen, located in the Grad/Law pod, and laundry facilities, recreational equipment and coin operated snack machines shared with undergraduate residents.
 Additionally, and in close proximity to Holmes Hall, the residence halls also feature a convenience store, coffee shop, recreation/exercise space and a Student Art Center which includes a dark room, ceramics studio, areas for painting/drawing and a sound isolation room for music practice and a dance floor for practice/performance space.

 Campus residents are also eligible to sign up for a meal plan, though it is not required of graduate and law students.
 You may choose from among six meal plans; four of which include flex points.
 Flex is value, placed on your student ID card, which you can use like a declining balance.
 More on meal plans can be found here.

 If you sign a contract for a full academic year (late August through early May), the College WILL uphold the signed contract and expect payment in full.
-Your rent will be billed to your student account in two billing cycles; mid-August for Fall term and mid-December for Spring term.
+Your rent will be billed to your student account in two billing cycles; mid-August for Fall semester and mid-December for Spring semester.

 Please be advised that while we limit the pod to graduate and law students, the remainder of the residence hall houses our undergraduate students.
 Bus schedules, food service, and quiet hours are based on the undergraduate calendar, though your move-in and move-out dates are based on the law/graduate school calendar.
 We encourage you to plan in advance.
 Housing over breaks during the academic year carries additional rent and must be requested through the Office of Campus Living.